Skip to Main Content

 Online tool for creating a DMP @NWU

 North-West University Libraries provides access to the online Data Management Planning (DMP) Tool.
-The DMPTool includes data management plan templates, along with a wealth of information and assistance to guide you through the process of creating a ready-to-use DMP for your specific research project and funding agency.
+The DMPTool includes data management plan templates and a wealth of information and assistance to guide you through creating a ready-to-use DMP for your specific research project and funding agency.

 Enter DMP Tool Button